GreptimeTeam/docs/README.md

 ## Developer Guide

-Illustartes in detail how GreptimeDB works and helps you get involved in the development as a contributor
+Provides a detailed overview of how GreptimeDB operates and assists you in participating as a contributor in its development

   - [Overview](./docs/developer-guide/overview.md)
   - [Frontend](./docs/developer-guide/frontend/overview.md)